Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

-where $c_1, c_2>0$ are dimensionless coefficients, and we fix the parameter as $R_{0}=4\times10^{10}\Lambda$ to roughly correspond to the Ricci scalar at MRE ($R_\mathrm{eq}$), with $\Lambda$ being the cosmological constant; $c_{3}\sim\mathcal{O}(1)$ is therefore introduced to slightly shift $R_{0}$ to match $R_\mathrm{eq}$.
-This model is similar to the Hu-Sawicki DE model; the difference is that $R$ should evolve from $R\gg R_0$ to $R\ll R_0$ while in the Hu-Sawicki model $R>R_\mathrm{c}$ for model stability, where $R_\mathrm{c}$ is the critical curvature the same order as the current background curvature.
-Therefore, higher powers of the Ricci scalar in EDE are highly restricted since it may lead to $f_{RR}(R)<0$ at $R\sim R_{0}$.
+This model is similar to the Hu-Sawicki DE model; the difference is that $R$ should evolve from $R\gg R_0$ to $R\ll R_0$, while in the Hu-Sawicki model $R>R_\mathrm{c}$ for model stability, where $R_\mathrm{c}$ is the critical curvature of the same order as the current background curvature.
+Therefore, higher powers of the Ricci scalar in EDE are highly restricted, since it may lead to $f_{RR}(R)<0$ at $R\sim R_{0}$.
 In this sense, a proper choice is $n=1$, and one can find two base models classified from their signs:

 and